Monuments of Kosovo: Hamams

 Grand Hamam dates in the 15th century.
 It used to be a part of Fatih's Mosque and was used as a Turkish bath for both men and women.
 According to the legend, Sulltan Mehmet Fatih ordered every servant to take a bath at least once per day.
 Now it is protected by the state.
 After a fire in 1994, the bath was deeply damaged and nowadays it has only its remains.

 Hamam of Mehmet Pasha is one of the most distinguished from other baths of time due to the clock tower.
 It was built on a stone structure in 1498.
 It is inoperative so it turned into an Archaeological Museum of Prizren.
 Circa 1972-75 hamam was restored and then returned to the museum.
 With its transformation into a museum, opened the wall which divided the males and females.

-The old city Hamam was built by the Turkish donator Gazi Ali Bey, who also built the hamam in Vučitrn (Vushtrri in Albanian), at 17th century.
-Hamam is located in the core of the old city center of Kosovska Mitrovica, among other important monuments as the Old Mosque, Madrasah, Old Bazar, Han and the Clock Tower.
+The old city Hamam was built by the Turkish donator Gazi Ali Bey, who also built the hamam in Vushtrri, at 17th century.
+Hamam is located in the core of the old city center of Mitrovica, among other important monuments as the Old Mosque, Madrasah, Old Bazar, Han and the Clock Tower.
 It was used for its original function as a public bath for men only till 1953.
 It is protected monument by law since 1958 with the status number 685/57.
-Since 1959, hamam has been used as the “Archeological and Ethnographic Museum” of Kosovska Mitrovica where local clothes, metallic vessels and other tools are exhibited.
+Since 1959, hamam has been used as the “Archeological and Ethnographic Museum” of Mitrovica where local clothes, metallic vessels and other tools are exhibited.
 The hamam is composed by the interconnected three characteristic sections of the hot, warm and cold water.
 The cold section has a rectangular shape in the middle of which is placed a hexagonal marble fountain, while is paved with white marble square slabs.
 After the entrance hall is the warm section, used for undressing and preparing for the cleansing ritual in the hot section.
 This space contains 4 bathing cubicles (halvet) and 4 side alcoves.
 Walls of the hot section are built by stone and are 85 cm thick.
 Its nine domes (eight small and the big central one) are covered with tiles and lead iron sheets.